 The Memorial’s and Monuments

 These are just some of the iconic landmarks you must visit in Washington DC, and they are all within walking distance from each other.
+The Potomac River serves as a scenic backdrop for many of these memorials and monuments.

 You can start at the Dwight D. Eisenhower Memorial, designed by architect Frank Gehry.
 Then head to the Washington Monument, built in honour of George Washington (the first President of the United States).
 To go up the tower you must purchase tickets in advance or queue at the kiosk first thing in the morning.